 If you want to get organized at home, but don’t know where to start, I’ve recently gone through a home organization obsession of my own, so I have a few tips I want to share.
-These home organization ideas will be especially helpful for beginners aka people who have no idea how to organize their homes.
+These home organizing tips will be especially helpful for beginners aka people who have no idea how to organize their homes.

 In all honesty, until very recently I was the type of person who thought trying to be organized at home is pathetic.
 I thought it’s for people who have no fun in their life.